viridis-software/msmq-inspector-contrib/src/MSMQ.ReportGenerator.PlugIn/ReadMe.md

 ## Create a basic text editor window with the report

-Seeing as the windows message box is going to be a pretty bad user experience, lets push the information into a better container - we can for example make use of one of the built in text editors.
+Seeing as the windows message box is going to be a pretty bad user experience, lets push the information into a better container - we can for example make use of one of the built in text editor windows.
+Why a text editor?
+If we use this then we get the file management for free.
+You could if you wanted generate a HTML report and use a HTML Editor, or even a simple web browser container.

-Add the following package - this is required for the references:
+Add the following package - we use **DockPanelSuite** an excellent open source windows forms docking library (this is required for the references):

     PM> Install-Package DockPanelSuite -Version 2.9.0.0 -ProjectName MSMQ.ReportGenerator.PlugIn

 Next, remove the "Services.HostWindow.DisplayMessageBox" code to create an editor and set the contents to the "report" (still just one message for now):

     // Get an instance of basic text editor: var editor = Services.Resolve<IEditor>("txt-editor");

     // Set "all the text" of the editor window the the generated report: editor.AllText = msg;

     // This command displays the editor window in the application:
     HostWindow.DisplayDockedForm(editor as DockContent);

 Now if we execute the command a new editor form is created with the contents as the first massage of the queue.